ChamiLamelas/Go-Projects/URL-Shortener/TESTING.md

 ## Overview

-This file outlines the test cases in this folder.
+This file outlines the test cases in the [tests folder](./tests/).
 The test cases were used in testing the implementation.
 Most of these test cases were derived from [DESIGN.md](./DESIGN.md).

 The tests generally work by sending HTTP requests with `curl` to the server and collecting the output (HTTP response code, response body) into `.out` files.
 The output is then diffed with a saved reference output file.